Skip to main content

 See our full charger comparison or best Tesla home charger guide for detailed rankings.

-The truth: Any home charger on an off-peak tariff is infinitely better than no home charger.
+Any home charger on an off-peak tariff beats no home charger by a wide margin.
 Don’t let the perfect be the enemy of the good.

 5. “I’ll Do It Eventually”